xiix0/scam/README.md

-Day of inquiry.
-You will be subpoenaed.
+You will soon meet a person who will play an important role in your life.